Polarisru/KiFind/README.md

 Just start the plugin and select whatever you want to find (tracks or vias).
 After the execution all tracks or vias with choosen parameters will be selected.

 ![Screenshot](screenshot.png)

+##License and credits

+Plugin code is licensed under BSD 3-Clause license, see `LICENSE` for more info.